Generate Test Data

 Operation Steps

-1. Under the Data Generation tab, find the target task, click on the task ID or the Actions column on the right side of the task, and click Details.
+Under the Data Generation tab, find the target task, click the task ID or the Actions column of the task, and click Details.

-2. On the Details page, approve the task, and choose Transfer, Approved, or Rejected according to the actual situation.
+On the Details page, approve the task, and choose Transfer, Approved, or Rejected based on your decision.

 Execute Data Generation Task